n0shake/dash/README.md

 # DoorDash-API

-**Disclaimer**: I'm a huge DoorDash fan and this is purely an activity out of curiosity and laziness.
+**Disclaimer**: I'm a huge DoorDash fan and this is purely an activity out of curiosity.

 # Major 🔑